interacto/interacto.github.io/v2/src/docs/interactions.md

 index: 3
 ---

+Interacto supports a wide range of user interactions, whether they involve keyboard, mouse or touchscreen events.

 ## How to select a user interaction

+The first [routine](./routines) in the binding configuration process allows you to select a user interaction.
+For each user interaction provided by Interacto, a dedicated routine exists.
+For example, `clickBinder()` to use a click interaction for the binding:

 ```ts
 clickBinder()
   ...
   .bind();
 ```
-The user interaction selection is the goal of the first binding routine.
-For each user interaction provided by Interacto, a dedicated routine exists.
-Here `clickBinder()` for a click interaction.

 Routines for standard user interactions:
-`buttonBinder, checkboxBinder, colorPickerBinder, comboBoxBinder, spinnerBinder, dateBinder, hyperlinkBinder, textInputBinder`
+`buttonBinder, checkboxBinder, colorPickerBinder, comboBoxBinder, spinnerBinder, dateBinder, hyperlinkBinder, textInputBinder`.

 Routines for standard mouse-based interactions:
-`clickBinder, dbleClickBinder, pressBinder, scrollBinder, dndBinder, dragLockBinder`
+`clickBinder, dbleClickBinder, pressBinder, scrollBinder, dndBinder, dragLockBinder, mousemoveBinder, mouseoutBinder, mouseoverBinder`.

 Some of these routines will be covered in the following sections.